Rozen4334/TShock-plugins/README.md

 ----

 # TShock-plugins
 A collection of all my public plugins, including source, documentation & releases!

-All plugins listed are verified by the TShock team and are safe to use.
+#### ⚠️ No plugins present here lead to direct download links.
+The `[.. v1.0]` tag only leads to the release page on the plugin repository itself.
+While many like me have no malicious intent, downloading dll's from the internet is scary.
+Do not do this if you do not trust the owner or source of the download!

 ## Available for all TShock servers!
 All of the plugins featured below are created for [TShock for Terraria](https://github.com/Pryaxis/TShock), a Terraria server API managed by [Pryaxis](https://github.com/pryaxis)